isomerpages/mlaw-lsb/notice-and-announcements/notice/_posts/2015-11-05-lsb-notice-renewal-of-practicing-certificate-for-2016.md

 (a) All application forms must be carefully and LEGIBLY <u>completed</u> before submission;<br>
 (b) Firms with more than one practising Registered Surveyors are to ensure that the name and address of practice are the same on all its application forms, unless otherwise intended;<br>
 (c) Any **application** that is **not signed** or is **not accompanied** by the correct fee at time of receipt **and** the completed CPD Summary Form **will be rejected**; and<br>
-(d) Application deadlines with respect to the amount of fee payable will be strictly enforced.
+(d) Application deadlines with respect to the amount of fee payable will be *strictly enforced*.
 If you are sending in your application via regular mail, proof of posting is not proof of receipt; the receipt date will be considered as the application date, and the fee payable will be the amount applicable on the receipt date.<br>
 **5.Collection**<br>
 The Registrar will inform you once practising certificate 2016 is ready for collection which will commence from the last week of December 2015.